gecholabs/quickstart/ch1-getting-started.md

 ## 3**\) Versioning \(Git\)**

 Versioning is essential to good code management.
 You’ve probably heard of GitHub, which is where almost all open source software is developed.
 However, the public code you find is this is just the tip of the iceberg, lots of business manage their code in private GitHub or GitLab repositories.
-Also you should check the license before you use code, just because it is on Github does not mean it is open source.
+Also you should check the license before you use code \(look for a LICENSE file\), just because it is on Github does not mean it is open source.

 From [**https://github.com/explore**](https://github.com/explore)